JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/offline_reinforcement_learning_algorithm_phase1/index.md

 Currently, this function only supports discrete action space and CQL(H) method.

 ##### Critic Regularizer Regression (CRR)
-CRR\dcite{DBLP:conf/nips/0001NZMSRSSGHF20} is a Behavior Cloning (BC) based method.
+CRR\dcite{DBLP:conf/nips/0001NZMSRSSGHF20} is a Behavior Cloning based method.
 To filter out bad actions and enables learning better policies from low-quality data, CRR utilizes the advantage function to regularize the learning objective of the actor.
 Pseudocode is as follows:

 \dfig{body;CRR.png}

 In different tasks, $f$ has different choices:
 $$
 𝑓=\mathbb{I}[A_\theta(s,a)>0]\quad \mathnormal{or}\quad f=e^{A_\theta(s,a)/\beta}
-$$We implemented discrete CRR and continuous CRR ([link](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/offline_rl/CRR.jl)).
+$$We implemented discrete CRR and continuous CRR ([link](https://juliareinforcementlearning.org/docs/rlzoo/#ReinforcementLearningZoo.CRRLearner)).
 The brief function parameters are as follows:

 ```julia
 mutable struct CRRLearner{Aq, At, R} <: AbstractLearner